Feuleur/blender-dd2-tools-suite/README.md

 ![install_1.png](images/install_1.png)

-The importers can then be found here:
+The importers/exporters can then be found in blender's import/export menus:

 ![demo_1.png](images/demo_1.png)